-A record map visualizes the distribution and trends of location-based data where each record is mapped to a unique position (boundary/region, or point-location).
-Additional visualization features, such as color and size, can show non-spatial data, enabling cross-analysis of data trends with geography to identify hot spots and spatial trends.
+A record map visualizes the distribution and trends of location-based data, where each record is mapped to a unique location (as a boundary, region, or point).
+Using additional features such as color and size can display other attributes of your data, enabling cross-analysis of data trends with geography to identify hot spots and spatial trends.

-To aggregate data and measure trends over categorical regions of a dataset, see using categorical charts.
+To aggregate data and measure trends using categorical regions of a dataset, see our article on using categorical charts.

 Learn how to quickly add a record map into the dashboard.

 Adjusting record map visualizations

 A record map uses location, color, (and optionally size) to visualize each record.

 With panning and zooming, you can adjust the focus of your location analysis.